 As the seller, you have the ability to control the price you set, so if you are using other retail channels besides Amazon you can maintain uniformity.
 Additionally, if you need to change your price to match a competitor that can automatically be enabled.

 Occasionally sellers discover that their retail partners or unauthorized 3rd party sellers list older versions of their products without their consent.
 These listings usually include limited content and images.
 The only way to control and stop these unauthorized listings is through a Seller Central account that is enrolled in Amazon’s brand registry program.

 Sometimes the fulfillment and/or shipping costs can limit the ability to sell lower priced items via Amazon.
 The minimum charge for non-media FBA items that are one pound or less is currently $2.41, which does not include the commission that Amazon charges on top of that.
 These can quickly add up depending on the size and weight of the products that you are selling.

 Amazon has increasingly become the first website that consumers visit when they are making their buying decisions.
 If a company has not created a strategy to reach these customers they can be missing out an a major piece of the online marketplace.

 It can be critical to create a marketing strategy that is specific to Amazon to make sure that you are getting the most out of your ecommerce business.

 At DCL we have years of experience supporting both Vendor Central and Seller Central for selling on Amazon.
-If you are seeking logistics support we’d love to hear from you.
-You can read DCL’s list of services to learn more, or check out the many companies we work with to ensure great logistics support.
+Learn more about 3PL like ourselves can support your Amazon business by reading this article (check out the infographic below) or reach out – we’d love to hear from you!
+You can learn more on DCL Logistics’ Amazon fulfillment services, or check out the many companies we work with to ensure great logistics support.
 Send us a note to connect about how we can help your company grow.